 Hypertension

 Cats who experience hyperthyroidism are more likely to develop hypertension.
-If your cat has hypertension (also known as high blood pressure) that could be why they’re wailing.
-Geriatric cats with this condition tend to cry out a lot.
+If your adult cat has hypertension (also known as high blood pressure) that could be why they’re wailing.
+While younger cats may be less likely to experience hypertension, older cats with this condition tend to cry out a lot, which could explain the loud meowing.

 Sensory Decline

 Sadly as cats get older, they inevitably will lose some of their senses.
-The decline and loss of their senses will also cause them a great deal of confusion and distress which, in turn, may be why your cat has been yowling throughout the night.
+The decline and loss of their senses will also cause them a great deal of confusion and distress which, in turn, may be why you notice more excessive vocalization and cat howls at night.

 Constant Pain